From Boiling to Air-Fried, Every Method for Cooking Asparagus

 Air Frying Asparagus

-Preheat your air fryer to 400° F. Toss the asparagus with olive oil, kosher salt, and black pepper.
-Place the prepared asparagus spears in the air fryer basket in a single layer and cook for 6–7 minutes.
+Preheat the air fryer to 400°F. Toss the spears with olive oil, kosher salt, and a little black pepper.
+Arrange them in a single layer and air fry the asparagus spears for 6 to 7 minutes.
+They’ll be crispy, golden, and done before your oven’s even hot.

 Related Article: What is an Air Fryer?
 Get the Fry Without the Fat